pashonic/Cribbage-Stat/README.md

 Description
 -------
 <p>I like playing the card game <a href="http://en.wikipedia.org/wiki/Cribbage">Cribbage</a>.
-I wanted to find out the following:
+I wanted to find out the following:</p>

  *  The average score is for a hand during "The Show" play.
  *  Where most of the points come from.

 <p>Here is a sample output:</p>